 An old woman sits on a mattress inside of her tent.Library and Archives Canada

-People watch a dance during the Governor General's visit to Frobisher Bay.
+People watch a square dance during the Governor General's visit to Frobisher Bay.

 A dentist examines a mother.
 Her baby sits in the hood of her amuti, a traditional Inuit parka with a baby pouch on the back.Library and Archives Canada